-ESL-010 ESL Tutoring (Literacy) 0 credit, not offered every term 2-4 class hours/week
+ESL-010 ESL Tutoring (Literacy) 0 credit, Fall/Winter/Spring/Summer

 Adult students meet one-on-one or in a small group with a tutor to focus on specific learning needs.
 Sessions are held in various public places throughout Clackamas County, such as libraries, schools, churches, and the college campus.
 Tutors help to set student goals and a plan of learning.
 Required: Instructor consent.